 How long does it take to get approved for an apartment?

-Usually 1โ3 days with an online application and full documents.
-Paper or incomplete applications can take 3โ7 business days or more.
+Apartment approval typically takes 1–3 business days when applying online with complete documents.
+Paper or incomplete applications can take 3–7 business days or more.

 What can slow down approval?

-Missing documents, slow employer response, manual reviews, or landlords waiting to review multiple applications.
+Missing documents, slow employer response, manual reviews, or landlords waiting to review multiple applications are the most common causes of delays.

 Can I offer a bigger deposit to get approved faster?